TacoTime: History

 The chain was founded in Eugene by Ron Fraedrick (1928–2015), who opened the first restaurant near his alma mater, the University of Oregon, at 13th Avenue and High Street in January 1960.

 In 1962, the first Taco Time franchise opened in White Center, Washington.
 In the 1970s, the company expanded to 48 restaurants in seven Western states.
 In 1978, the company franchised its first international restaurant in Lethbridge, Alberta, Canada.

 In 1979, Taco Time Northwest became a licensee with the rights to franchise and operate the Taco Time concept independently.
 Taco Time Northwest's operating region includes western Washington from Longview to the Canada–United States border and the eastern Washington cities of Wenatchee and Moses Lake.

 In 1984, food at a location in The Dalles was allegedly poisoned by members of the Rajneesh movement in a bioterror attack.

-Taco Time has since expanded, now holding more than 300 franchises in the United States, Canada, Kuwait, and Netherlands Antilles (Curaçao).
-During the 1990s, there were also multiple locations in Greece.
+Taco Time has since expanded, now holding more than 300 franchises in the United States and Canada.
+They previously had locations in Kuwait, Greece, and Netherlands Antilles (Curaçao) which seem to have closed.

 In 2003, the company was bought by Kahala Brands of Scottsdale, Arizona.